 This project is a Local Training Initiative funded by Solas and managed by WCT.
 It trains people in heritage stonework under the guidance of Master Stonemason Tony Jones.
 Fantastic work done so far and more planned for the future.

-Saint Johns Priory Project
+Saint John’s Project

-It is managed by WCT and the students who usually undertake a 44 week training programme to learn stone building skills under the tutilage of a Master Stone Mason.
-As part of this training, work is also completed on heritage projects, such as the repair of the city walls, stone wall reconstruction and other jobs that contribute greatly to the City.
+The project in St John’s Priory and Wyse Park was started in 2008 and funded by Solas and Waterford City Council.
+Its twin objectives are to train students in heritage stone building and to contribute to the preservation and improvement of our built heritage.
+It is managed by WCT, and the students usually undertake a forty-four-week training programme learning stone building skills under the tutelage of Master Stonemason Tony Jones.
+As part of this training, work is also completed on heritage projects, such as the repair of the city walls, stone wall reconstruction, and other projects that contribute greatly to the City.

 The priory has played its part in the history of Waterford since the 12th century.
 Possibly founded by Prince John, later King John of England, it began life as a Benedictine priory in the 12th century.
-It was dedicated to St. John the Evangelist and the church served the people living in the Johnstown area, which was considered the suburbs of the city in the middle ages.
+It was dedicated to St. John the Evangelist, and the church served the people living in the Johnstown area, which was considered the suburbs of the city in the middle ages.

 It flourished until 1537 when King Henry VIII of England decided to close the monasteries as part of the church reformation.
 As with almost all of the closed monasteries, its land and buildings were presented to local loyal supporters of the king.
 In the case of St Johns Priory, the land was given to William Wyse, making him a substantial land owner and the family were known as the Wyse’s of the Manor of St. John.
 This site was the Wyse family’s place of burial for a number of centuries.
 A number of their headstones remain in good condition, and many of these are displayed along the refurbished wall within Wyse Park.